 Our system consists of two components: a testbed for collecting internal body voice and a smartphone for collecting air voice.
 We implemented our testbed using a Raspberry Pi 3, an iRig HD 2 soundcard, and an AXL contact microphone.
-Besides, we used a Nexus 5 to collect user's air voice and transmit it to the Raspberry testbed through WiFi.
+Besides, we used a Nexus 5 to collect users' air voices and transmit them to the Raspberry testbed through WiFi.
 Both the smartphone and the Raspberry testbed were synchronized to the same server.
-Our experiments involved 8 volunteers (5 males and 3 females), and all of them were asked to repeat saying sentences of different lengths to our system.
-In order to make sure the contact microphone can capture the internal body voice during the data collection, we attached the contact microphone on a hat and asked each volunteer to wear it.
-Each volunteer wore the hat in their own way and was in a comfortable posture they prefered.
+Our experiments involved 10 volunteers, and all of them were asked to repeat saying sentences of different lengths to our system.
+In order to make sure the contact microphone can capture the internal body voice during the data collection, we attached the contact microphone to a hat and asked each volunteer to wear it.
+Each volunteer wore the hat in their own way and was in a comfortable posture they preferred.
 For data analysis and processing, the data was then transmitted to a desktop computer with Intel(R) Core(TM) Devils Canyon Quad-Core i7-8700K @ 4.00 GHz CPU and 16 GB of RAM.
+To evaluate the system performance for legitimate users, we asked each user to say say a 5-word sentence 50 times.
+Among 250 collected words, we randomly picked 40 words as the training data and the remaining as the testing data.
+To examine how well our system can defend against attacks, we generate a dataset that contains 200 words for each attack model.